Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Ingredients

-How to Make Roghi Naan
+How to Make Roghni Naan

-Step 1: Preparation of Naan dough
+Step 1: Preparation of Naan Dough

 After 15 minutes, the yeast will show a puffy texture.
 At this stage, add all-purpose flour, wheat flour, salt, baking powder, baking soda, oil/butter, and yogurt.